 The importance of a close-knit team in a fast-paced environment

 The citizenM hotel chain’s unique selling point is what it calls “affordable luxury”.
-Clients have access to a 24/7 canteen, enormous beds with fluffy pillows, unlimited Wi-Fi and great service without having to pay a fortune.
-Each hotel is conveniently located, equipped with a touchscreen self-check in system, a lobby polluted with designer Vitra furniture and an aggressively kind staff.
-Since it was founded in 2008, the company has prided itself on “disrupting” the traditional hotel scene and offering a home away from home to the modern traveller.
+Clients have access to a 24/7 canteen, enormous beds with fluffy pillows, unlimited Wi-Fi, and great service without having to pay a fortune.
+Each hotel is conveniently located, equipped with a touchscreen self-check-in system, a lobby polluted with designer Vitra furniture, and an aggressively kind staff.
+Since it was founded in 2008, the company has prided itself on “disrupting” the traditional hotel scene and offering a home away from home to the modern traveler.

 When I found out they were hiring, I was thrilled.
 Landing a job in journalism with limited Dutch language skills and a philosophy degree hadn’t exactly been a piece of cake.
 My previous jobs in cafés and restaurants hadn’t worked out either.
-I was tired of managers shouting at me for spreading cream cheese the wrong way, and ready to take on a new position in hospitality.
-I needed money too and citizenM was my way out.
-I handed in my application as a multifunctional hotel “ambassador” and got the job in March of 2015.
+I was tired of managers shouting at me for spreading cream cheese the wrong way and ready to take on a new position in hospitality.
+I needed money too and citizens were my way out.
+I handed in my application as a multifunctional hotel “ambassador” and got the job in March 2015.

-Unlike ordinary job roles in a hotel where everyone is stationed based on their competences, being an ambassador at citizenM means doing everything.
-We were about 14 daytime team members working in groups of four per shift, which either started at 7am or 3pm.
+Unlike ordinary job roles in a hotel where everyone is stationed based on their competencies, being an ambassador at citizenM means doing everything.
+We were about 14 daytime team members working in groups of four per shift, which either started at 7 am or 3 pm.
 Our floor managers would take turns surveilling the shifts and ensure a smooth handover.
-They assigned our roles for each day: reception, kitchen, bar or ‘all-around’.
-Reception meant being a concierge, a porter and front desk manager all at once, welcoming each client with that citizenM smile.
-For the morning shifts, working the bar meant making a million coffees for the breakfast run, cleaning and taking stock of what needed to be ordered for the coming days.
+They assigned our roles for each day: reception, kitchen, bar, or ‘all-around’.
+Reception meant being a concierge, a porter, and a front desk manager all at once, welcoming each client with that citizen’s smile.
+For the morning shifts, working the bar meant making a million coffees for the breakfast run, cleaning, and taking stock of what needed to be ordered for the coming days.
 At night, that same person became a bartender.
 The all-around role included helping colleagues if their tasks became overwhelming, most often at the bar or reception, and cleaning up the lobby.